yeti-switch/doc/en/quick-start/quick_start.rst

- - at least one :ref:`Destination's <destinations>` record that should be associated with with :ref:`Rateplan <rateplans>` above.
+ - at least one :ref:`Destination <destinations>` that should be associated with with :ref:`Rateplan <rateplans>` above.
 In our example we also use **380** (international code of Ukraine) as *Prefix*  and we'll receive 1.5 monetary units per minute from Customer after the initial interval and 3 monetary units during initial interval.
 So, in case of call with ten minutes length the profit will be (3-2)+(10-1)*(1.5-1) = 5.5 monetary units (16.5 will be received from the Customer and 11 will be paid to the Vendor);

    .. table:: Example of records filling (only fields that should be changed from default values are shown)
       :widths: auto